patrickjburke245/automatic-apt/README.md

 ## Usage
 Run `go run main.go` after configuring your AWS credentials on the command-line.
 Then, navigate to localhost:3000.
 It will list and describe all of the security groups you have configured on your EC2 instances.

+## Command-line Options
+- `go run main.go just-instances` will show just the instance IDs and names -- no security group details.

 ## Roadmap (Hopefully)
 - API Sec capabilities
 - K8s capabilities